 - Level of ambiguity

-Every single project out there undergoes various stages of development.
-These will be present from start to finish; from delivery, testing, development, design, requirements, and towards its inception.
+Every single project out there undergoes various stages of a custom software development process.
+These will be present from start to finish; from delivery, software testing, development, design, requirements, and towards its inception.

 Some requirements will change throughout the course of the development and will be followed by new problems and new parameters.
 This entire phase will cover the estimated cycle.
 If you want to figure out a project’s estimate, you shouldn’t do that during the beginning of a project, since the time-frame or estimate isn’t going to be accurate.
 However, when you compare that estimate to the final stages of the project, you will get a much more holistic estimate.

 The level of ambiguity will decrease throughout the course of the project, as the progress is made on it.
 If you complete another estimate of the project towards the end of the development phase, you will get a much better estimate than the one you made initially.

 - Different assumptions

 There are other factors you must consider when it comes to the programming language since it will support a bigger eco-system.
 The amount of community support of the selected language will increase the productivity levels of the development team, which is the case when the time comes to take out an estimate for any project.